 C10 (Capric Acid or Decanoic Acid)

 Capric acid contains ten (10) carbon chains and is approximately 9% of coconut oil.
-This MCT oil is a bit slower to convert into energy than C8, but it’s typically the less expensive MCT oil supplement.
+This MCT oil is a bit slower to convert into energy than C8, but it’s still a highly effective MCT oil supplement.
 Caproic acid (C6), capric acid (C10), and caprylic acid (C8) are the only MCTs in coconut oil that bypass liver processing before converting into usable energy.
+A combination of C8 and C10 will provide both immediate and extended-release power.
+This MCT blend is potent for cognitive enhancement and curing brain fog.
 Again, quickly processing MCTs into usable ketone energy is the name of the game.

 C12 (Lauric Acid or Dodecanoic Acid)